 This course is eligible for an Advanced Learner Loan, which may be written off if you continue your studies in to higher education at College or university.
 For more information click here.

 You may be entitled to support towards the fee, please phone 01392 400170 or email firstname.lastname@example.org for advice.

 The course comprises units of study in a range of art and design disciplines.

 Units may include:

-The modules are chosen to give a broad based understanding of art and design and a grounding in a range of skills.
-Learners also study IT and study skills.
+The modules are chosen to give a broad-based understanding of art and design and a grounding in a range of skills in preparation for University.

 - Entry Requirements

 GCSE English Grade C (or Grade 4) or above or IELTS score of 6.5 overall and no less than 6.5 in any other section for all International and non-speaking English students.
 The test should be no older than 2 years prior to the start of the programme.
 You can also access English for Speakers of other Languages (ESOL) or adult GCSE English courses at the College.